ClayWashington/ML_algorithms_implementation/README.md

-# NaiveBayesImplementation
+# ML_algorithms_implementation

-An implementation of naive bayes using python.
+MultinomialNaiveBayes.py:	An implementation of naive bayes using python.
-This implementation was done to help me better understand the algorithm.
-Based on the algorithm as defined at https://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html
+TextProcessing.py:	Bag of words implementation.